hypre-space/hypredrive/docs/usrman-src/input_structure.rst

      ``HYPREDRV_LinearSystemSetPrecMatrix`` preserves the file/default behavior described
      in this section.

-- ``rhs_mode`` - Determines how the right-hand side vector is provided.
-Available options are the same as for ``init_guess_mode``.
+- ``rhs_mode`` - Selects the source of the right-hand side vector.
+It accepts the same options as ``init_guess_mode``.

-- ``dirname`` - (Possibly required) Name of the top-level directory storing the linear system data.
-This option helps remove possible redundancies when informing filenames for the linear system data.
-This parameter does not have a default value.
+- ``dirname`` - (Possibly required) Name of the top-level data directory.
+Use this parameter to remove repeated directory names from file paths.
+This parameter has no default.

-- ``sequence_filename`` - (Optional) Path to a lossless-compressed sequence container produced by ``hypredrive-lsseq``.
-When set, matrix/RHS/(optional) dofmap are read from the container instead of ``dirname``/``*_filename``/``*_basename`` fields.
-The number of systems is inferred from the container metadata.
+- ``sequence_filename`` - (Optional) Path to a lossless compressed sequence container from ``hypredrive-lsseq``.
+When set, hypredrive reads the matrix, right-hand side, and optional dofmap from the container.
+It does not use the directory, filename, or basename fields.
+Container metadata gives the number of systems.

-- ``matrix_basename`` - (Possibly required) Common prefix used for the filenames of linear system matrices.
-It can be used to solve multiple matrices stored in a shared directory.
-This parameter does not have a default value.
+- ``matrix_basename`` - (Possibly required) Common prefix for matrix filenames.
+  Use it to solve multiple matrices in a shared directory.
+This parameter has no default.

-- ``precmat_basename`` - (Possibly required) Common prefix used for the filenames of linear system matrices employed in the computation of the preconditioner.
-If not specified, the matrices used for preconditioning purposes are set to the original linear system matrices formed with `matrix_basename`.
+- ``precmat_basename`` - (Possibly required) Common prefix for the filenames of preconditioner matrices.
+By default, hypredrive uses the original system matrices that ``matrix_basename`` identifies.

-- ``rhs_basename`` - (Possibly required) Common prefix used for the filenames of linear system right hand sides.
-It can be used to solve multiple RHS stored in a shared directory.
-This parameter does not have a default value.
+- ``rhs_basename`` - (Possibly required) Common prefix for right-hand side filenames.
+Use it for multiple right-hand sides in a shared directory.
+This parameter has no default.

-- ``dofmap_basename`` - (Possibly required) Common prefix used for the filenames of `dofmap` arrays.
-This parameter does not have a default value.
+- ``dofmap_basename`` - (Possibly required) Common prefix for `dofmap` array filenames.
+This parameter has no default.

-- ``timestep_filename`` - (Optional) File that maps timesteps to linear-system ids for preconditioner reuse-by-timestep.
-When using ``sequence_filename``, this can be omitted if timestep metadata is embedded in the compressed container.
+- ``timestep_filename`` - (Optional) File that maps timesteps to linear-system IDs for preconditioner reuse.
+You can omit this file when the sequence container includes timestep metadata.

 - ``init_suffix`` - (Possibly required) Suffix number of the first linear system of a sequence of systems to be solved.
 Cannot be used together with ``set_suffix``.